 Sometimes false names can carry forth a symbolic legacy, especially when it comes to the military history of the Imperial Roman legionary.
 The phalangarii possibly belonged to this infamous category, with propaganda (or at least misinformed accounts) playing a big role in their ‘hype’.
 For example, Cassius Dio hailed the phalangarii of emperor Caracalla as a 15,000 strong army who were armed in the ‘ancient’ fashion of the Macedonian phalanx (made famous by the feats of Alexander the Great more than 500 years ago).
 Herodian also talks about a Spartan phalanx serving in the Roman armies.
 However archaeological assessments of then-contemporary gravestones of the Roman-Spartan ‘phalangites’ have shed light into how these soldiers fought in a similar manner like a conventional Imperial Roman legionary (with oval shields and swords).

 So the question arises – why such ‘fake’ credentials?
-Well the answer might have to do with Caracalla’s military campaign against the Parthians where the Roman emperor wanted to outvie the eminent Alexander.
+Well, the answer might have to do with Caracalla’s military campaign against the Parthians where the Roman emperor wanted to outvie the eminent Alexander.
 In fact, some of these legionaries were truly drawn from the Macedonian heartland, though most originated from Thrace.
-As for their pike equipment, the ancient writers may have referred to the thrusting spears that some Roman legionaries were specially equipped with (probably to deal with enemy cavalry).
+As for their pike equipment, the ancient writers may have referred to the thrusting spears that some legionaries under the Roman Empire were specially equipped with (probably to deal with enemy cavalry).

 8) The evolution of longer swords –